 What unique experiences or opportunities will I have?

-- Bethel offers undergraduate international social work study opportunities in Guatemala, Mexico, Uganda, or London to give students a global perspective.
+Bethel is one of the only programs to offer undergraduate international social work study opportunities.
+Travel to and live in Guatemala, Mexico, Uganda, or London to gain a global perspective on the needs and challenges of international work and increase your cultural intelligence.
 Visit the Off-campus Programs site for more information.

 0+ agency contacts in the Twin Cities

 0th in Social Work Degree Guide's "20 High-value BSW Degrees in Metro Areas with Top Salaries for Social Workers 2014"

 The Social Work program at Bethel helped me combine my passions for learning about society and culture at a global level, and for helping individuals by coming alongside them in purposeful ways.
 It is so meaningful to be a partner in people's stories and lives.Katy (Stemler) Radloff '11